SNAPP - Finance & Contracts Specialist III

 Application Deadline: July 8, 2018

 How to apply: Click Here to be redirected to The Nature Conservancy's application portal.
 Search for this position by its Job ID: 46581.
 Follow instructions from the The Nature Conservancy web portal.

 This experienced and professional web developer and designer works at NCEAS to design, create, and deploy software applications that collect and communicate scientific information and materials, including scientific findings about ecological and environmental research.
 The incumbent understands modern web development, user experience and design, and is considerate of web usability standards.
 Incumbent communicates insights from interdisciplinary environmental science research to a broad audience ranging from expert scientific researchers, to managers, and the interested public.
 Incumbent recommends, designs, and implements web applications that include moderate to complex scientific infographics and visualizations.
 Web applications are built and maintained using dynamic, interactive, user-oriented interfaces that are linked to underlying relational, semantic, and other database sources.

 Application Deadline: Open until filled

-The E-Connect Fellowship is a paid environmental communications fellowship at NCEAS that is open to all UCSB graduate and undergraduate students.
-It provides opportunities to build professional skills, experience, and a communications portfolio.
+Our Science Communication Fellowship is a paid fellowship that is open to all UCSB graduate students.
+It provides the opportunity to build professional experience in communicating the value of science for solutions to pressing environmental challenges.
 Learn more

 Are you an undergraduate or graduate student at UC Santa Barbara who wants to learn best practices in data science and open science, while contributing to real synthesis research projects?